yuriiyzub/shortcourses/README.md

-# Repository with practice and certificates of my short courses and trainings 💻💡
+# Repository with practice and certificates of courses and internships 💻💡

 # 1. Effective work with defects and bug reports.
 Lecture with exam.